 - Add around 8 ounces of cold filtered water

-- Stir and add desired amount of ice
+- Stir and add the desired amount of ice

 - Taste and flavor with cream and sugar (best to use the liquid sugar sweetener mentioned earlier in this post)